Applying for an Auto Loan

 Guaranteed Asset Protection (GAP) Coverage

-GAP may cover up to 150% of the MSRP for new vehicles and 150% of the Actual Cash Value for used vehicles.
-Refinanced vehicle loans may also qualify if the vehicle itself qualifies.
+GAP is an optional product that may cover up to 150% of the MSRP for new vehicles and 150% of the Actual Cash Value for used vehicles.
+Refinanced vehicle loans may also qualify depending on the loan amount, term or vehicle.

 How much does it cost?

-There's a flat enrollment fee of $299 for new and used vehicles, which can be financed as part of your loan.
-As a comparison, many car dealers charge $400 to $700 for the same protection.
+There's a flat enrollment fee of $299 for new and eligible used vehicles, which can be financed as part of your loan.
+As a comparison, many car dealers charge $400 to $700 for asset protection products.

 Could I transfer GAP from one vehicle to another?